Savvier Mowing Means More Green

 When professionals in any industry permit a customer to bully them into discounting their services, a statement is made, and that is, The numbers I quoted you didnt really mean anything in the first place, and the company has to shoulder the loss.
 On the other hand, when the contractors knowledge and experience are used in determining fees, the professional must then stay committed to these numbers, unless external factors dictate otherwise.

 A homeowner can get any kid on the block to mow her lawn for less than minimum wage, but where a contracting company is involved, much more is included in that mowing price than a few passes on a lawn tractor.
 Professionalism is marketable.
 It seems that the mow, edge, and blow customer is always looking for price, says James Wilhite.
+However, full-service customers, those that are looking for someone to take care of everything, will pay for professional service.

 Contractors who wish to increase quality and efficiency in their operations should be cautioned about choosing equipment based solely on price.